Casper-dev/casperjs/examples/browser-playground/README.md

 All methods will try to use uuid (second field in info section), So make sure to copy one there from the logs

-> If you are here for media handling it's in the